hannahmohdrawi/Fur-Seasons-Doggy-Daycare/README.md

 Fur Seasons Doggy Daycare is a web application designed to facilitate dog adoption.
 The platform allows users to browse available dogs, apply for adoption, and manage adoption requests.
 The website is built using PHP, JavaScript, HTML, CSS, Bootstrap, and AJAX calls for seamless interactivity.

 ## Features
-* 🐶 Browse available dogs for adoption
+* 🐶 Browse available dogs up for adoption

 * 📋 Submit adoption applications